 Mammograms can catch cancer early and lead to life-saving treatment.
 But national statistics show that Hispanic and African American women are far less likely to receive the recommended annual screenings than white women.

 A mammogram, an X-ray of the breast, is the most reliable way to find breast cancer early, when treatments are less invasive and survival rates are higher.
 While early detection and improvements in treatment have led to a decline in breast cancer mortality, not all women have benefited equally.

-‘We can help’
+Unsure where to start?
+'We can help’

-To improve access to care and reduce breast cancer mortality, Novant Health Cancer Prevention, Education and Early Detection (NHCPED) team members provide screening and diagnostic services with no out-of-pocket costs to patients, as well as referrals for patients who do not have a primary care provider.
+To improve access to care and reduce breast cancer mortality, Novant Health Cancer Prevention, Education and Early Detection team members provide screening and diagnostic services with no out-of-pocket costs to patients, as well as referrals for patients who do not have a primary care provider.

 “Some African American women I work with do not have a doctor at all,” said breast health educator Willie Adams.
 “They don’t know where to start.
 We can help.”

 In addition to providing three-dimensional (3D) mammography to women 40 and older who are economically disadvantaged or uninsured, the program educates patients on the importance of breast health.
-Adams said this increases the likelihood that people will seek an annual mammogram or attend recommended follow-up services.

 “We meet them where they are,” Adams said.
 “We visit sites in their neighborhoods, where it’s convenient, and pay for the mammograms to eliminate some of those barriers to seeking care.”

 Adams said some women are reluctant to get screened because they are unsure how they’ll care for treatment if they do find breast cancer or need a biopsy.

 If breast cancer is detected, a breast cancer nurse navigator guides the patient through their care plan, including meeting with a breast center radiologist and discussing treatment plan options.
 Language services are provided to patients who do not speak English.